Symmetry in Operations Formula

 What do the symbols mean in the Symmetry in Operations formula?

-a \circ b = b \circ a means swapping a and b around the operation \circ gives the same result
+means swapping and around the operation gives the same result

 Why is the Symmetry in Operations formula important in Math?